skills/review-pull-requests/.github/steps/2-assign-yourself.md

    Because you created the pull request, you can't assign yourself as a reviewer, but feel free to assign a friend as a reviewer instead to see how it works :smile:

-1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+1. With the pull request assigned, Mona will check your progress then prepare and share the next steps.